Way Veney’s family tree has deep roots.

 “It just takes one person to want to do it, to go and try to uncover as much as you can,” Cope said.

-Thelma Williams, Cope’s aunt and Veney’s great aunt spearheaded the Tucker’s genealogical search before she died in 2006.
+Thelma Williams, Cope’s cousin and Veney’s great aunt spearheaded the Tucker’s genealogical search before she died in 2006.
 Prior to the cemetery discovery, Williams used compilations of old photographs, birth records, genealogical searches and discussions with elders to trace the family’s lineage.

 Williams also wrote a book about the family’s heritage that has yet to be published, Cope added.